kairosProject/ApiLoader/README.md

 Provide the event to instanciateQueryBuilder, and inject a new queryBuilder.
 Provide the event to configureQueryForCollection.
 This step configures the queryBuilder.
 Dispatch a query building event name.
 This action allows the modification of the query by some attached extensions.
-Execute the query and insert the result into the original event, at a defined key.
+Execute the query for collection and insert the result into the original event, at a defined key.
 ```

 #### 4.3) loadItem method algorithm